umbraco/Umbraco-CMS/src/Umbraco.Web.UI.Client/libs/README.md

 npm install -D @umbraco-cms/backoffice
 ```

-Then go to the element located in `src/my-element.ts` and add the following code.
+Then go to the element located in `src/my-element.ts` and replace it with the following code.

 ```typescript
 // src/my-element.ts